-- ➤ The healthcare sector is the largest single industry in the U.S., contributing 17.6% of the nation's GDP, however it has the lowest adoption of electronic payments with 95% of healthcare related payments ending up ultimately as a paper check. - Administrative overhead is high at 30% of overall costs because healthcare claims data (held by healthcare insurance firms, FIs and healthcare providers) and healthcare clinical data (held by healthcare providers) are siloed in separate business processes and reconciliation between the two silos is time consuming and expensive.
-Consumers receive healthcare bills & Explanation of Benefits (EOBs) that are not synchronized and frequently contain non-reconciled differences. - ➤ Healthcare providers, because they typically only rely on user name and password to access HIPAA controlled PII and have rarely deployed encryption to protect their data, have experienced rapidly rising security breaches. - More secure identity management systems combined with health information exchange services using a "network of networks" & "data centric" data encryption approach and payment automation offer the prospect of greater security, enhanced privacy and over \$4.5 billion in cost savings just from the widespread adoption of electronic payments.
-A portion of those savings will accrue to the FI service providers. - ➤ PayThat's Payment System and PayThat's Identity Assurance Federation (IAF) can achieve these efficiencies. - Starting with a pilot implementation in Michigan covering 1.5% of the population the U.S., PayThat's healthcare payments automation services will be adopted by other health information exchanges nationwide and ultimately roll out to the entire U.S. population and to mass merchants through their retail pharmacy operations.
+- The healthcare sector is the largest single industry in the U.S., contributing 17.6% of the nation's GDP, however it has the lowest adoption of electronic payments with 95% of healthcare related payments ending up ultimately as a paper check. - Administrative overhead is high at 30% of overall costs because healthcare claims data and healthcare clinical data are siloed in separate business processes and reconciliation between the two silos is time consuming and expensive.
+Consumers receive healthcare bills & Explanation of Benefits (EOBs) that are not synchronized. - Healthcare providers, because they typically only rely on user name and password to access HIPAA controlled PII and have rarely deployed encryption to protect their data, have experienced rapidly rising security breaches. - More secure identity management systems combined with health information exchange services using a network of networks & data centric data encryption approach and payment automation offer the prospect of greater security, enhanced privacy and over \$4.5 billion in cost savings just from the widespread adoption of electronic payments. - PayThat's Payment System and PayThat's Identity Assurance Federation (IAF) can achieve these efficiencies. - >Starting with a pilot implementation in Michigan covering 1.5% of the population the U.S., PayThat's healthcare payments automation services will be adopted by other health information exchanges nationwide and ultimately roll out to the entire U.S. population and to mass merchants through their retail pharmacy operations.